Important Device Security Guidelines & Settings for Proroute Routers

 | Save and Apply | |

-The auth log records all access attempts — successful and unsuccessful — to the WebUI (HTTPS) and CLI (SSH).
+The Auth log records all access attempts — successful and unsuccessful — to authenticate and gain access to the WebUI (HTTPS/HTTP) and CLI (SSH).
+It is a useful tool for auditing security related to connection attempts to the device.

 Log entries include